MLB-SE/Experiment/README.md

     - ```symbolic.mlpm = POSITIVE_INT (default:3000)```  The sample size as the budget of the generation.
 Note that the running time is almost linear to the sample size which means  a larger sample size may lead to a smaller estimated false negative rate but  more time than the smaller ones .
     - ```symbolic.complex = 0 / 1 / 2 (default:2)```  The difficulty level of the problem under rough investigation.
 There are three preset levels: easy(0), where the function value changes slowly, e.g., x +1 = 0; modest(1), where the function value changes fast, e.g., sin(2|x|) = 0; and hard(2), where the function changes very fast, e.g., |e^x+3*e^3| = 0.

-    - ```symbolic.strategy = classical / conservative (default:classical)``` The search strategy of symbolic execution.
-MLB backtracks when the path condition is infeasible or unsolved under the classical search strategy, while it continues to traverse deeper along the  path condition under the conservative search strategy which possiblely leads to more time but higher coverages on the benchmarks .
+    - ```symbolic.strategy = classical / ECS-Guided (default:classical)``` The search strategy of symbolic execution.
+MLB backtracks when the path condition is infeasible or unsolved under the classical search strategy, while it continues to traverse deeper along the  path condition under the ECS-Guided search strategy which possiblely leads to more time but higher coverages on the benchmarks .

 	In the ```Tool/MLB/Test/experiment``` directory, running the ```generate-test-cases.sh``` script  can  automatically generate test cases and coverage reports for programs in ```src/programs``` with  corresponding configuration files  set in ```src/drivers```.